Basils/tools/README.md

 # tools
-1. id_gen.rb : Id allocator that allocates ids from a pool with a lease time
+1. id_gen_json.rb : Id allocator that allocates ids from a pool with a lease time, stores data in a json file.
+2. id_gen_sqlite.rb: Id allocator that allocates ids from a pool with a lease time, stores data to an SQLite DB.